cpnat/streamlit-gcp-bootstrap/README.md

 8 - Deploy the application to your cluster `make gcloud-deploy`

-9 - Setup Identity Aware Proxy https://cloud.google.com/iap/docs/enabling-kubernetes-howto (OAuth Consent, and Setting Up IAP access)
+9 - Setup Identity Aware Proxy https://cloud.google.com/iap/docs/enabling-kubernetes-howto (OAuth Consent, and Setting Up IAP access).
+Note, some default firewall rules may also need to be disabled.

 ### Subsequent deployment